accert-dev/ACCERT/docs/source/user/gui_combined.rst

 Click ``Run workflow``.
 The result area will show:

+* A ``Base Case`` section at the top with the original baseline COA table and factory, material, and labor cost-category columns.
 * An IAT result table comparing the original U.S. OCC baseline with the adjusted country OCC result, including factory, material, and labor cost category breakdowns for each displayed COA row.
 * A CRF result summary with FOAK, NOAK, average OCC, average TCI, construction duration, and reduction percentage metrics.
+* A note explaining that the IAT value is the internationally adjusted WE-FOAK OCC baseline, while CRF recalculates FOAK OCC using the CRF fixed inputs and first-unit project effects.
-* Interactive plots for capital cost, reduction levers, construction duration, cost breakdown, and the dashboard image.
+* Interactive plots for capital cost, reduction levers, construction duration, cost breakdown, a results-table tab, and the dashboard image.

 Hover over bars and chart points to see exact values.
-Use the result buttons to download the generated IAT CSV and CRF dashboard PNG.
+Use the result buttons to download the generated IAT CSV, CRF results CSV, and CRF dashboard PNG.

 Generated Outputs
 -----------------